 Circulair Construction Consolidation Centre at Blue Gate Antwerp

-The first eco-efficient, water-linked business park in Belgium
+Blue Gate Antwerp first eco-effective, water-bound business park in Belgium

 Blue Gate Antwerp Development NV

 PartnersBopro nv, Vito (Vlaamse Instelling voor Technologisch Onderzoek) NV, Van Moer Stevedoring NV, Blue Gate Antwerp Building NV

 Most stakeholders were positive about the concept of a C-CCC, but with the necessary reservations: it appeared from discussions that we were rather in the water with Building Traders who want to run a classic building material hub where suppliers are selected by one party.

 We mapped out the most important material flows (flat glass, wood, plaster, metals, plastics, stony materials, etc.) via files.
 Per material, the use is described, the outflow and how the C-CCC can contribute to better recycling or reuse.